 You can also use the system to split your products between individual customers, so multiple agencies can potentially handle a customer’s entire portfolio.
 Because if a customer has a credit card and a mortgage with your bank, you might want one agency to handle the former and another to handle the latter.
 This way, they can receive different calls from different agencies about different products, but it’s all going through one system.

 You might also desire more options when it comes to the geographical distribution of accounts based on location, particularly in larger countries where you have field agents working across vast distances and multiple regions.
 The EFS contains these options and plenty more besides.

 The EFS third-party portal is also an incredibly flexible and powerful solution for security.
 The rule management system within the EFS can control what each agency sees.
 They will only have access to the portfolios assigned to them, which is truly vital when you consider the importance of privacy and security when dealing with such sensitive data.

-Another positive result of implementing a third party portal is the increase in transparency between bank and agency.
+Another positive result of implementing a third-party portal is the increase in transparency between banks and agencies.
 This is reflected in the way commissions are calculated, with the bank and agency able to see in detail whether the customer has paid, when they paid and what action the agency took.
 These criteria can then be used to automatically calculate commissions based on quantifiable records, meaning time wasted disputing commissions and an overall decrease in agency commissions.

 What third-party portals are really about, and what makes them so powerful, is the connections they help to forge and maintain.
 The more stable the connection and the deeper the transparency there is between banks, agencies, and lawyers, the more everyone involved will benefit and the more debt will ultimately be cleared.